LOADING ...

 gonna serve for all of those people?
 How could the

-last guy dinner for all those people.
+last guy make dinner for all people.
 And if he could

-make dinner, and was gonna dinner, then why did he
+make dinner, and was make dinner, then why did he

 They find out all of those within two minutes.
 And

-a great thing about America.
-I mean, this is the only
+that's a great thing about America.
+I mean, is the only

-country in the world...l mean, well, it's not the country
+in the world...l mean, well, it's not the only country

-in the world that could find out in two minutes, but it's
+in the world that find stuff out in two minutes, but it's

-the only country in the world that would two minutes
+the only country in the world would take two minutes

 for guy.

-Other countries would say "Hey, the last guy...screw
+Other countries would say "Hey, he's the guy...screw

-him", you know?
-But in America, is no discrimination,
+him", you But in America, there is no discrimination,

-and is no hypocrisy,'cause they'll get anybody.
-And that's
+and there is no hypocrisy,'cause they'll get anybody.
+And

-And why tonight I'd like to dedicate it to every FBI
+And that's why I'd like to dedicate it to every FBI

 man in the audience.
 I know you say nothin', you know,

-you can't get up and say "Hi!" cause then knows
+you get up and say "Hi!" cause then everybody knows

 friends.